alexlehner86/accessible-popover-alert/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+In the standard production build, the Chrome and Edge browsers would crash due to problems with the `@starting-style` CSS rule.
+Therefore, the `optimization` option is deactivated for the demo deployed on GitHub Pages.
+This issue would have to be resolved for a production build of an actual web application.

 ## Running unit tests